-Video piles pressure on UK’s Johnson in lockdown-party saga
+UK’s Johnson orders probe of staff party during lockdown

 Thousands of people in Britain have been fined since early 2020 for breaking restrictions by holding illegal gatherings.
 London’s Metropolitan Police force said officers were reviewing the leaked video in relation to “alleged breaches” of coronavirus regulations.

-The leader of the opposition Labour Party, Keir Starmer, said the prime minister should “come clean and apologize.”
+The leader of the opposition Labour Party, Keir Starmer, said the prime minister should be “ashamed.”

-“People across the country followed the rules even when that meant being separated from their families, locked down and — tragically for many — unable to say goodbye to their loved ones,” Starmer said.
-“They had a right to expect that the government was doing the same.
-To lie and to laugh about those lies is shameful.”
+“Millions of people now think the prime minister was taking them for fools and that they were lied to.
+They’re right, aren’t they?”
+Starmer asked Johnson during the prime minister’s weekly House of Commons question session.

+Starmer contrasted the government’s behavior with that of Queen Elizabeth II, who in April sat alone at the funeral of her husband of 73 years, Prince Philip, because of social-distancing rules.

+“Leadership, sacrifice — that’s what gives leaders the moral authority to lead,” the Labour leader said.
+“Does the prime minister think he has the moral authority to lead and to ask the British people to stick to the rules?”

-The Christmas party claims are the latest in a string of allegations of rule-breaking and ethics violations by Johnson’s Conservative government.
+The Christmas party claims are the latest in a string of allegations of rule-breaking and ethics violations that are stirring discontent against Johnson’s Conservative government, even among some of the party’s own lawmakers.

 Last year, Johnson resisted pressure to fire his then-top aide, Dominic Cummings, for driving across England to his parents’ house while he was falling ill with COVID-19, in breach of a nationwide “stay-at-home” order.
 Cummings has since left the government.